 About The Program

-On South Africa’s southwest coast sits Cape Town, an undeniably beautiful city.
+On South Africa’s southwest coast sits Cape Town, an undeniably beautiful city positioned between a peninsula and the majestic Table Mountain.
 From brightly painted facades and Afro-chic interiors to striking street art, vitality flourishes in Cape Town.
-If you’re majoring in the social sciences or are passionate about community, you’ll love the volunteer projects in local townships promoting ecological conservation, criminal justice, and literacy.
+If you’re majoring in education, you’ll love the volunteer projects available in local townships.
 Expand on field courses in marine biology with a trip on your own to Walker Bay for land-based whale watching.
+Step into South Africa’s history at nearby Robben Island, the infamous prison that once held Nelson Mandela.
+Visit the 350-year-old village of Stellenbosch, the center of South Africa’s wine industry for its Dutch architecture and charming markets.
 Hike or take a cable car to the top of Table Mountain to see the incredible 360-degree view of Cape Town.

 Where you'll study